DeepExtremes/minicube-generation/minicube-generation/README.md

 configuration geojson file, or a folder containing several of these files.
 Folders must end with an`*`.
-The second parameter is the sentinelhub client id, the third one the sentinelhub client secret, the fourth one the aws access key id, the fifht one the aws secret access key.
+The second parameter is the sentinelhub client id, the third one the sentinelhub client secret, the fourth one the aws access key id, the fifth one the aws secret access key.
-The miincubes are written directly to the `deepextremes` bucket on AWS.
+The minicubes are written to the `deepextremes/minicubes` bucket on AWS.